Holiday Complaints: what can you claim for?

-By booking through a member of ABTA or AITO, you’ll have peace of mind if your tour operator or airline fails.
-Your money will be protected and you will be repatriated if your tour operator or airline fails while you’re abroad.
+By booking through a member of ABTA or AITO, you should have peace of mind if your tour operator or airline fails.
+Your holiday should be protected and you should be repatriated if your tour operator or airline fails while you’re abroad.
 You’ll find more on ABTA’s and AITO’s financial protection schemes on their websites.

-If you decide to pursue your holiday complaint through the courts and your claim is under £5,000, choose the small claims court.
+If you decide to pursue your holiday complaint through the courts and your claim is under £10,000, you can choose the small claims court.
 Information about making a small claim can be found by visiting HMCS Court Service website.

 Also consider reporting your holiday complaint to your local trading Standards office, which may take up your holiday complaint for you.
 More about Trading Standards can be found on their website.

 WARNING – WE DO NOT RECOMMEND THE SMALL CLAIMS COURT OR THE ABAT ARBITRATION PROCESS FOR ACCIDENTS AND ILLNESS THAT HAS LASTED 7 DAYS OR MORE.
 PLEASE CONTACT US FOR A FREE LEGAL CONSULTATION FOR MORE INFORMATION.